 ~(StAW JS 728)

-In 1941 the only daughter of the Hattenbach family finds herself still in Brussels.
-She married over there and has a 10 month old child.
-Her husband has been interned as a German citizen since the outbreak of the war.
+When the war broke out, living conditions for the parents in Herborn and for Margarethe in Brussels became worse.
+Margarethe has a 10 month old child, but her husband has been interned as a German citizen since the outbreak of the war.
 She is almost destitute.
 Joseph Hattenbach asks permission to transfer RM 600.00 to her account to help with her support.
 (StAW JS 728)

 Order (based on the Gestapo lists of evacuated Jews)